 Inside the crashed alien ship, Kkae mourned the dead creature in a way she had not been able to convey to her own captain.
 From her sawatha she removed a morsel of the last wukroot gathered from the forest valley and gently laid it on the torso of the dead alien.

 Food for the traveler, she barked.
 That’s all she knew.
 There was more to the prayer the priests and nuns would utter, but she could not remember the rest of the mantra, nor did she understand the complexity of the Jun-Lupatian faith.

 For a time she stared at the body, until she remembered the soldiers were still advancing.
 The books!
 The soldiers would destroy them.
 Bursting from Kkae like a spring flood was a wave of anger.
 Like bombs hurdling down from the sky her shrieking barks pulsated inside the ship, hammering the walls in an endless cacophony of rage.

 Kkae took the cartoon book, and several other books with pictures of the alien home world, and gingerly hid them in her sawatha.
 But her pouch would be their first search upon her capture, and on the barren mountains there was little cover to shield her presence escape.

 How far would the soldiers go to find her?
 Kkae had to leave right then.
 One day she would share her discovery.
 Somewhere, someday.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, rsdrivein4Write a Review